-Although the School's religious ethos is based on Christian values and tradition, the School is inclusive and welcomes and respects the rights and freedoms of individuals from other religions and faiths (or with no religion or faith) subject to considerations of safety and welfare and the rights and freedoms of other members of the School community.
+Although the School's religious ethos is based on Christian teaching and tradition, the School is inclusive and welcomes and respects the rights and freedoms of individuals from other religions and faiths (or with no religion or faith) subject to considerations of safety and welfare and the rights and freedoms of other members of the School community.
+As an independent school with a distinctive Christian heritage and culture, all staff and pupils are expected support the School's Christian ethos by, for example, attendance at Chapel services.